 Have you ever tried a dragon fruit?
 Up until a few years ago I hadn’t ever tried one.
 Once I cut one open I was hooked on it mainly based on appearance, its the prettiest of all fruits!
-Love the contrast of polka dotted insides with a bold outer layer.
-Although it’s soooo bright and pretty its very soft and on the bland side.
+Love the contrast of polka-dotted insides with a bold outer layer.
+Although it’s soooo bright and pretty it’s very soft and on the bland side.
 You would think it would be full of all this crazy flavor.
-The you try it and find that it is very similar to a bland kiwi.
+Then you try it and find that it is very similar to a bland kiwi.

 I chose to add strawberries to this smoothie.

 I made this recipe in my favorite blender, the Ninja Kitchen System.
 I have had it for about five years now and it still works great.
 It blends so fast, even with ice.
 It comes with a few attachments, for smoothies I use the large pitcher.
 In the photo above you can see that it has two rows of blades that blend super fast.

 In minutes you will have a delicious and healthy smoothie!
 You can blend ice with fruit and have a pretty good smoothie.
 I almost always add plain Greek yogurt to most of my smoothies for an extra dose of protein.

 If you notice, the straw in this photo is glass.
 I would have never thought of using a glass straw but I came across the idea while reading a recent magazine.
 So, I searched for a good brand and found one that I love.
 I have Hummingbird Glass Straws and I love them!
 Since I make smoothies quite frequently and hate being wasteful, I decided to give them a try.
 The ones that I found came with a teeny little scrubber to clean them with.